Mikeysax/GPUTrail/README.md

 - `active`: Turn on or off the trail
 - `length`: Number of steps in the trail
 - `texture`: Main texture of the trail
+- `mask`: A texture used to modify the alpha of trail.
+Uses the red channel of the texture to determine what is visible.
+- `mask_strength`: A float value from 0.0 to 1.0 for determing how intense the mask texture is
 - `color_ramp`: Color gradient along the trail's length
 - `curve`: Width modulation along the trail's length
 - `vertical_texture`: Adjust texture orientation